-The Marianist Province of the United States announces its new Provincial Council, which will take office on Aug.
+The current Provincial Council of the Marianist Province of the United States was installed on Aug.
 1, 2018.
 These men were chosen following a formal consultation process involving the brothers and priests who are members of the U.S. Province.

 Fr.
 Oscar Vasquez – Provincial